architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 `.arc` files are made up of the following sections:

 - `@app` defines the application namespace
+- `@domain` defines DNS for a custom domain name
 - `@html` defines HTML routes
 - `@json` defines JSON routes
 - `@events` defines application events you can publish and subscribe to
+- `@scheduled` defines functions that run on a schedule
 - `@slack` defines Slack API endpoints
 - `@static` defines S3 buckets for static assets
-- `@scheduled` defines functions that run on a schedule
 - `@tables` defines DynamoDB database tables and trigger functions for them
 - `@indexes` defines table global secondary indexes